 Our classes are designed to give you a well-rounded publishing education — the best of everything you’d get from an in-person event, all from home.

-Members get access to ALL our of the conference’s premium recorded content (classes, panels, etc.) for $49/month.
+Members get access to ALL our of the conference’s premium recorded content (classes, panels, etc.) for $49/month, or $69/month + a free Ten Minutes With An Expert meeting with the faculty member of your choice.
 Please scroll down for a list of offerings.

 Once you’ve absorbed the information, schedule a live meeting with a faculty member for one-on-one feedback for your query or first page.